zstenger93/scop/README.md

 <img align=center src="https://github.com/zstenger93/scop/blob/master/readme_src/teapot.png">

-Object which for I created the .obj file manually (yes I like the pain)
+Object which for I created the .obj file and calculated the coordinates manually because I wanted to know how it works.
+It isn't perfect obviously, but for now it's fine.

+(yes I like the pain and don't question my sanity)

 <img align=center src="https://github.com/zstenger93/scop/blob/master/readme_src/hb.png">